singh-man/books/crackingTheCoding/11_testing.md

 - *Big Picture Understanding:* Are you a person who understands  what the software is really about?
 Can you prioritize test cases properly?
 For example, suppose you're asked to test an e-commerce system like Amazon.
 It's great to make sure that the product images appear in the right place, but it's even more important that payments work reliably, products are added to the shipment queue, and customers are never double charged.
 - *Knowing How the Pieces Fit Together:* Do you understand  how software works, and how it might fit into a greater ecosystem?
 Suppose you're asked to test Google Spreadsheets.
 It's important  that you test opening, saving, and editing documents.
 But, Google Spreadsheets is part of a larger ecosystem.
 You need to test integration with Gmail, with plug-ins, and with other components.
 - *Organization:* Do you approach the problem in a structured manner, or do you just spout off anything that comes to your head?
 Some candidates, when asked to come up with test cases for a camera, will just state anything and everything that comes to their head.
 A good candidate will break down the parts into categories like Taking Photos, Image Management, Settings, and so on.
 This structured approach will also help you to do a more thorough job creating the test cases.
 - *Practicality:* Can you actually create reasonable testing plans?
 For example, if a user reports that the software crashes when they open a specific image, and you just tell them to reinstall the software, that's typically not very practical.
-Your testing plans need to be feasible and realistic for a company to imple­ ment.
+Your testing plans need to be feasible and realistic for a company to implement.

 Demonstrating these aspects will show that you will be a valuable member of the testing team.